ucsb-cs156/f25/lab/team01.md

 ### If setting up starter code and Kanban boards for students

-Change directory into a directory where you can clone all of the repos like this:
+**Clone all repos**: change directory into a directory where you can clone all of the repos like this:

 ```
 for team in {01..16}